Facial reanimation

 Artificial Bio-Bladder

 The human bladder is an expandable muscular organ which stores urine and help in its flow control.
 Various diseases can occur that could prevent the bladder from a proper function.
-To develop new treatments, a better understanding and appropriate methods are needed.
-Therefore, an in-vitro artificial bladder is under developments which mimics the function of the bladder by stretching urothelial and smooth muscle cells cyclical.
+To develop new treatments, a better understanding and appropriate methods are needed. .
+Therefore, an in-vitro artificial bladder based on dielectric elastomer actuators is under development which mimics the function of the bladder to prevent cell cultures from dedifferentiation.

 Artificial urinary sphincter